MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
 3. Select **Work queue** and then select **+ New work queue**.
-4. In the **New work queue** side-panel, enter a **work queue name** for the queue.
+4. In the **New work queue** side panel, enter a **work queue name** for the queue.
 5. (Optional) Enter a **description** for the work queue.
 6. (Optional) Enter a **work queue key** for the work queue.
 When provided, the value must be unique within this queue.
 If left empty, a unique value is automatically provided by the system.
 7. (Optional) Activate this section and select a default lifespan value for work queue items in the **Items expire after** fields.
    > [!NOTE]
    > If you set an *Items expire after* value for a work queue, any item added without an explicit expiration date will expire after the entered *Items expire value* has elapsed.
 So if you set the *Items expire after* to 30 minutes, an item added at 2:00 PM will expire at 2:30 PM.
-8. (Optional) Select either JSON or XSD as schema type for work queue item input validation to ensure that input data conforms to the defined schema.
+8. (Optional) Select either JSON or XSD as the schema type for work queue item input validation to ensure that input data conforms to the defined schema.
 Next, select **Add schema** to enter or paste the desired schema.
    > [!NOTE]
-   > - Once a schema is added to a work queue, it cannot be changed to avoid data inconsistencies and processing failures.
+   > - Once a schema is added to a work queue, it can't be changed to avoid data inconsistencies and processing failures.
    > - Currently supported JSON schema version is draft 3.

 ## Edit a work queue